Natural hand interactionWhat is VirtualGrasp?

 VirtualGrasp is being applied across many different sectors and industries.

-The Gleechi VR training platform uses VirtualGrasp to allow participants to interact naturally with complex objects, such as industrial machines or tools.
+The Gleechi training programmes use VirtualGrasp extensively to allow participants to interact naturally with complex objects, such as industrial machines or tools.

 Depending on how you would like to use VirtualGrasp, we can tailor a tour of its features and latest updates.